teodorstrom/liftness/README.md

 ## Features
 * Navigation
     * Featured at the top of the page.
 Logo is placed on the left side which also is clickable and refers to the top homepage.
-    * The other links are placed to the right of the navigation bar with a "contact" button.
+    * The other links are placed to the right of the navigation bar with a "book here" button.
 ![Screenshot](/assets/images/navbarshot.png)

 * Header section